1.1 Objective of the Dragon1 Standard

 - Deprecated - Items identified as deprecated may be removed in the next version of this standard.

 - Implementation-defined - Describes a value or behavior that is not defined by this standard but is selected by an implementer of a software tool.
 The value or behavior may vary among implementations that conform to this standard.
 A user should not rely on the existence of the value or behavior.
-The implementor shall document such a value or behavior so that it can be used correctly by a user.
+The implementor shall document such a value or behavior so that a user can use it correctly.

-- Obsolescent - Certain features are obsolescent, which means that they may be considered for withdrawal in future versions of this standard.
+- Obsolescent - Certain features are obsolescent, which may be considered for withdrawal in future versions of this standard.
 They are retained because of their widespread use, but their use is discouraged.

 - Shall or Will - Describes a feature or behavior that is a requirement.
-To avoid ambiguity, do not use “must” as an alternative to “shall”.
+Do not use ‘‘must’’ to avoid ambiguity as an alternative to ‘‘shall’’.

 - Shall not - Describes a feature or behavior that is an absolute prohibition.